-Under Alternative 1, no further action would be taken to address the MEC identified at MRS-04.
+Under Alternative 1, No Further Action would be taken to address the MEC identified at the project site.

-The No Further Action alternative means that remedial action would be implemented to reduce MEC that potentially remain at the site.
-No further action would be taken to address the MEC identified at the project site.
+The No Further Action alternative means that no remedial action would be implemented to reduce MEC that potentially remain at the site.
+No Further Action would be taken to address the MEC identified at the project site.
 This alternative would involve continued use of the site in its current condition.
-Under CERCLA, evaluation of a No Action alternative is required pursuant to the NCP to provide a baseline for comparison with other remedial technologies and alternatives.
+Under CERCLA, evaluation of a No Further Action alternative is required pursuant to the NCP to provide a baseline for comparison with other remedial technologies and alternatives.
 Alternative 1 does not implement any remedy to reduce potential risk.
 Therefore, it does not provide long-term protection of human health and the environment.